 For a day (or forever!) become a legally-ordained Wedding Officiant and ceremonial minister.
 Registration takes just a few minutes, and the entire ordination process is generally completed in only a few days — it's quick, simple, requires minimal study* and is valid and legal everywhere in the world!

-Last year, one in three American weddings were officiated by a friend or family member!
+Last year, one in three American wedding ceremonies were performed by a friend or family member!

-We work with you to become an ordained and licensed Ceremonial Minister for all rites, including weddings, funerals, vow renewals and baptisms, with fast legal ordination through Saint Valentine Ministry, along with comprehensive and validated certification.
+We work with you to become an ordained and licensed Ceremonial Minister for all rites, including weddings, funerals, vow renewals and baptisms (baby blessings), with fast legal ordination through First Nation, along with comprehensive and validated professional-grade certification.

 Under the historical customs, traditions and bylaws of First Nation Church, any person can serve as a ceremonial minister (or Marriage Officiant) for weddings, funerals, commitment ceremonies, handfasting, house blessings, naming ceremonies and other rites with approval of the church's board.